duneanalytics/docs/docs/app/alerts.md

 ## Acknowledgement

-Thank you for participating in our beta testing program.
-Your feedback is essential for improving this feature.
+Thank you to everyone that participated in our beta testing program.
+Your feedback has been essential for improving this feature.

 ---